Carmen-Ortiz/first-repo/README.md

 * Adaptability
 * Emotional intelligence and empathy

-I know the skills I have developed and refined over the years will be invaluable when entering the world of web development and design, and I can't wait to grow more through my courses and career.
+These skills, and others I have developed and refined over the years, will be invaluable when entering the world of web development and design and I can't wait to grow more through my courses and career.

 ### Interests